Canada's best transferrable points currency

 The choice between the referral link and Great Canadian Rebates therefore comes down to an extra 10,000 MR Select points vs. $100 in savings, and I’d argue that the former is generally more valuable when redeemed towards travel.

-40,000 MR Select points is equivalent to $400 worth of travel, up to $800 if redeemed through Amex Fixed Points Travel, or 48,000 Marriott Bonvoy points (which I’d value at $480), so you’re coming out way ahead even with the $99 annual fee.
+40,000 MR Select points is equivalent to $400 worth of travel, up to $800 if redeemed through Amex Fixed Points Travel, or 60,000 Marriott Bonvoy points (thanks to the elevated 1:1.5 transfer ratio for the month of September 2020), so you’re coming out way ahead even with the $99 annual fee.

 Finally, the additional monthly signup bonus adds another layer of intrigue to the card, although in my opinion the extra 1,000 MR Select points is rather uninspiring for a $3,000 spend, and I wouldn’t necessarily go out of my way to meet it.
 Instead, if you do normally spend $3,000 or more per month as part of your business activities, then it’s a nice little bonus to have.